 What are the resources for dealing with ethical problems at Children's Hospital?

-Boston Children’s Hospital has an Office of Ethics, a Hospital Ethicist, two Clinical Ethicists, an Ethics Advisory Committee, an Ethics Staff, and an “on-call system” for ethics consultation.
+Boston Children’s Hospital has an Office of Ethics, two Clinical Ethicists, an Ethics Advisory Committee, an Ethics Staff, and an “on-call system” for ethics consultation.
 There is always an ethicist-on-call who can be reached by calling the page operator at 355-6363 or directly paging #3418.

 What is the Ethics Advisory Committee?

-The Ethics Advisory Committee (EAC) is a multi-disciplinary committee at Bosotn Children’s Hospital, facilitated by two Co-chairs, Jeff Burns, MD, MPH, and Charlotte Harrison, JD, MPH, MTS.
+The Ethics Advisory Committee (EAC) is a multi-disciplinary committee at Bosotn Children’s Hospital, facilitated by two Co-chairs, Jeff Burns, MD, MPH, and Charlotte Harrison, JD, MPH, PhD.
 The committee is comprised of approximately 35 members including representatives from such departments as medicine, nursing, patient services, medicine, surgery, social services, interpreter services, respiratory therapy, and pastoral care, as well as community representatives.
-There’s ex-officio participation from administration and legal counsel.
-Members are appointed by the Medical Staff Executive Committee and EACCo?chairs to serve a 3-year term.
+Also, ex-officio participation from administration and legal counsel.
+Members are appointed by the Medical Staff Executive Committee and EAC Co-chairs to serve a 3-year term.
 The EAC meets monthly.
 Its goal is to provide a forum for education, discussion and guidance regarding ethical decisions.

-In addition, Dr. Robert Truog and Christine Mitchell are Director and Associate Director, respectively, of the program in Clinical Ethics in the Division of Medical Ethics at Harvard Medical School, which provides annual educational and research fellowships in medical ethics, an annual 3-day Harvard Bioethics Course for clinicians and ethics committee members, a monthly case-based Harvard Ethics Consortium, and regular meetings for the Ethics Leadership of the Harvard-affiliated health care institutions.
-For more information, email firstname.lastname@example.org, or seehttp://web2.tch.harvard.edu/ethics
+In addition, Robert Truog, MD and Christine Mitchel, RN, MS, MTS, are Executive Faculty Director and Executive Director, respectively, of the Center for Bioethics in the Division of Medical Ethics at Harvard Medical School, which provides annual educational and research fellowships in medical ethics, an annual 3-day Harvard Bioethics Course for clinicians and ethics committee members, a monthly case-based Harvard Ethics Consortium, and regular meetings for the Ethics Leadership of the Harvard-affiliated health care institutions.
+For more information, email firstname.lastname@example.org.

 Why do we have an ethics committee?